WildBanjos/DiffusionDefender/README.md

     - Take no action
 - Run a custom find and replace on all incoming prompts.

-## Installation and Configuration
+## Installation
 To install this extension, follow these steps:

 1. Clone the repo into the Extensions Directory git clone https://github.com/WildBanjos/DiffusionDefender.git
 2. Configure config.ini
-3. Configure blacklist.txt and replacements.ini as needed
+3. Configure blacklist.txt and replacements.ini as needed.
+Samples are provided in the files.
+4. Extension is ready to use

 ## ToDo
 - Add option to block loading of extension tab.
+- Expand instructions